"I am convinced that when women are empowered, families and society also thrive."

 Merone Co., Ltd. is a company with the mission of "supporting women's independence through education."

-The company aims to increase women's life choices through educational initiatives, striving for a barrier-free society where women can shine as their true selves.
+The company aims to increase women's life choices through educational projects and create a barrier-free society where they can shine as themselves.

-The home-based retail school "Re:che" focuses on educating sellers by accepting and selling discarded or unwanted items from manufacturers and brands.
-This not only contributes to society but also provides women with the know-how to earn an income of 100,000 yen per month in their spare time, supporting their independence.
+The home-based sales school "Re:che" focuses on educating sellers, contributing to society by selling manufacturers' and brands' discarded and unwanted items.
+It provides sales know-how to help women earn an income of 100,000 yen a month in their spare time, supporting their independence.

-The school also offers comprehensive benefits such as monthly study sessions, individual LINE support, and free consultations with lawyers and tax accountants, with over 1,000 students learning together.
+Additionally, the school offers a range of benefits, including monthly study sessions, individual LINE support, and free consultations with lawyers and tax accountants, with over 1,000 students learning together.

 1-1.
 Social Barriers Women Face